mynameiswilson/sbdm/_posts/2021-02-10-jcps-reopening-updates-from-feb-9th-meeting.md

 excerpt: "The February 9th Board of Education meeting was characterized in a marked shift in questions from Board member.
 As Chairman Diane Porter put it: 'we will need specifics to make a vote of this importance'"
 ---

-On February 9th 2021, the Jefferson County Board of Education held a special meeting - a "working session" - to present and discuss in detail JCPS' reopening plans, and how those plans would be executed at individual schools. *A recommendation from Dr. Pollio is to come next week, 2/16.
-The Board will vote at a time _after_ that day.*
+On February 9th 2021, the Jefferson County Board of Education held a special meeting - a "working session" - to present and discuss in detail JCPS' reopening plans, and how those plans would be executed at individual schools.

+*A recommendation from Dr. Pollio is to come next week, 2/16.
+The Board will vote later.
+The earliest reopening date is currently March 17th, due to vaccine availibility.*

 In addition to the JCPS Superintendent Dr. Pollio and the sitting Board members, a laundry list of other JCPS officials including a selection of principals at all grade levels, were in attendance to present the JCPS plans, discuss their individual school plans, and to answer questions.